Infinite-Time Singularities of the Lagrangian Mean Curvature Flow: A Priori Estimates for the Linear Operator

 \section{A Priori Estimates for the Linear Operator}

 In this section, we prove a uniform injectivity estimate for solutions to the inhomogeneous heat equation which are orthogonal to the approximate kernel (Theorem \ref{weighted sup norm estimate}).

-We will from now on assume that $\bvep(t)$ satisfies the following estimates.
-Ultimately (after we restrict attention to the particular case of special Lagrangian tori inside the complex torus), we will choose the neck parameter $\vep(t)$ so that $N^{\vep}$ is close to a Lagrangian mean curvature flow.
-In particular, $\vep$ will solve an ODE that appears as the dominant term in an integral error, and such a solution will automatically satisfy these estimates (c.f.
-Remark \ref{rmk-heuristicODE}). \begin{assumption} There exist $\Lambda>0$ and $C,C'>1$ such that:
+We will from now on assume that $\vep(t)$ satisfies the following estimates.
+Ultimately, $\vep$ will solve an ODE that appears as the dominant term in an integral error, and such a solution will automatically satisfy these estimates (see the last paragraph of section \ref{sec-estimate-error}). \begin{assumption} There exist $\Lambda>0$ and $C,C'>1$ such that:

 for all $t \in[\Lambda, \infty)$, $t_1,t_2 \in [t,2t]$, $0<|t_1 - t_2|<t^{-\frac{2}{m-2}}$. \end{assumption} Note that Assumption \ref{assumption on epsilon} also provides the following bound on the weight function given in Definition \ref{weight}, for some constant $C' > 1$: